How to Save Your Voice: Vocal Hygiene for Teachers

 By Martha Beach

 Such serious problems seem rare, but can happen.
 In May 2006, Janzen was speaking to her class after a choir competition.
-“I started to announce and my voice just stopped,” says Janzen.
+“I started to announce and my voice just stopped,” she says.
 She tried to continue but couldn’t even whisper.
 “My thoughts were absolute panic: What about my job?
-Have I lost my voice forever?”
-She remembers.
+Have I lost my voice forever?” she remembers wondering.
 “I had totally lost control.
 I lost my life overnight.”

 In retrospect, Janzen recognized there were warning signs of vocal strain.
 If you are experiencing vocal fatigue (a tired or weak voice, a husky quality), if you have difficulty changing your vocal range and getting to a higher or lower register, if you are experiencing tightness in the neck and throat, or if your voice has a breathy quality, you may have some vocal strain and potential damage.

 If you have concerns about your voice, it’s best to speak to your doctor who may refer to you an ear, nose, and throat specialist.
 Often, the ENT can perform a scope that looks at your vocal folds.
 From there, they can diagnose and potentially send you to a speech-language pathologist.

 “They provide counselling, direct therapy, or exercises,” Di Gironimo explains.
 Information helps you practice vocal hygiene in the future.
 Exercises help relax muscles and reduce strain.
 “If you have a lot of tension on the vocal area, it can be painful,” she says.
 “It’s just like using your legs every day, except it’s small muscles in the throat and neck.”
 So you need to stretch, rest, rehydrate.
 “We stretch before we exercise, but we don’t think to stretch our vocal cords.”